thierrygrimm/income-prediction-fastapi/README.md

 validation and the API unit tests were incorporated into a CI/CD framework using GitHub Actions.
 On a push it automatically runs flake8, pytest unit tests and codecov to ensure adequate code coverage.

+:star2: Highlights:

+1. Project evaluated model performance on slices of the population to check for bias and fairness
+2. Utilized a CI/CD framework through GitHub Actions with unit tests, codecov and flake8
+3. FastAPI implements a RESTful API with Pydantic performing Type hinting

 Data segregation was performed with a regular train-test-split with 80% used for training and 20% for testing On the backend predictions are made using a `Random Forest` model.